sudipb7/webpix/README.md

-# Webpics
+# WebPix

 ## Description

 Convert images to WebP format with ease.
-Webpics is a free online tool that allows you to convert images to WebP format.
+WebPix is a free online tool that allows you to convert images to WebP format.

 ## Features